Overview – Karoo NP

-Karoo National Park is primarily a wilderness destination, although it is also home to many animal species.
+Karoo National Park is primarily a wilderness destination.
+Although it is home to a variety of wildlife, many typical safari animals are absent.
 Two of the Big Five have been re-introduced: lion and black rhino, but they are only occasionally seen.
-Large herbivores to look out for are red hartebeest, black wildebeest, eland, the two zebra species, kudu and springbok.
+Large herbivores to look out for are red hartebeest, black wildebeest, eland, two zebra species, kudu and springbok.
 Klipspringers are regularly seen on the pass of the same name.

 Karoo National Park is dominated by the Nuweveld Mountains and rolling plains.
 The scenery looks harsh in the midday sun but, towards late afternoon, the subtleties of the landscape reveal themselves when the shadows add detail and the pastel colors soften the empty environment.

 Drought often exacerbates the dry winter (May to September) at Karoo NP.
 This can be accompanied by bitterly cold conditions at night, with temperatures never really heating up that much in the daytime.
 The summer (October to April) doesn’t see that much rain either.
 It mainly arrives in the form of occasional showers and storms.
 These months are also characterized by hot days, with the average daytime temperature hanging around 31°C/88°F.